feedm3/spring-boot-gwt/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/feedm3/spring-boot-gwt/blob/master)

 This is a demo project to demonstrate Spring Boot in conjunction with GWT.
 It uses the latest dependencies (Spring Boot 1.3.2 and GWT 2.8 beta) and Java 8.
-The deployed app can be found [here](https://spring-boot-gwt.herokuapp.com/).
+The live deployed app can be found [here](https://spring-boot-gwt.herokuapp.com/).

 ## Run